-By obeying Jesus and finding More fish than they could have possibly caught any other way means this was a Miracle Catch of Fish.
-The net's not breaking is yet another miracle.
+By obeying Jesus and finding more fish than they could have possibly caught any other way, means this was a Miracle Catch of Fish.
+The net not breaking was yet another miracle.

 Verses 12-13: "Jesus said to them, "Come and have breakfast."
 Now none of the disciples dared ask him, "Who are you?"
 They knew it was the Lord.
 Jesus came and took the bread and gave it to them, and so with the fish."

 Overwhelmed by the presence of Jesus, enriched with the realization that He was indeed the Messiah, they discreetly observed a befitting silence in His Holy Presence.
 It must have been an inspiring and profound breakfast.

 Verse 14: "This was now the third time that Jesus was revealed to the disciples after he was raised from the dead."

 There are no details, but according to the Synoptics, Jesus had already appeared to Peter privately,